shasderias/ilysa/README.md

 ```EventsForBeats```:

 ```go
-// generate events every quarter beat (0.25), starting at beat 3, do this a total of 16 times
+// generate events every quarter beat (0.25), starting at beat 3, do this a total of 16 times ...
 // i.e. 3.00, 3.25, 3.50, 3.75, 4.00 ...
 6.50, 6.75
 p.EventsForBeats(3, 0.25, 16, func(ctx ilysa.TimingContext) {
-    // each time, generate a rotation speed event ctx.NewRotationSpeedEvent(
+    // ... each time, generate a rotation speed event ... ctx.NewRotationSpeedEvent(
-        // that controls the left laser's rotation speed ilysa.WithDirectionalLaser(ilysa.LeftLaser),
+        // ... that controls the left laser's rotation speed ilysa.WithDirectionalLaser(ilysa.LeftLaser),
-        // ctx.Ordinal() returns the iteration number, starting with 0
+        // ctx.Ordinal() returns the iteration number, starting at 0
         // i.e. for beat 3.00, ctx.Ordinal is 0, for beat 3.25, ctx.Ordinal is 1
         // the following line will therefore increase the left laser's rotation speed from 0 to 15 over 3.75 beats ilysa.WithValue(beatsaber.EventValue(ctx.Ordinal())),